Previous: , Up: Option Summary [Contents][Index]

 --compatibility-flags flags

 Set compatibility flags to work around problems due to non-compliant certificates or data.
 The flags are given as a comma separated list of flag names and are OR-ed together.
-The special flag "none" clears the list and allows to start over with an empty list.
+The special flag "none" clears the list and allows one to start over with an empty list.
 To get a list of available flags the sole word "help" can be used.

 --debug-level level